AradhyaRay05/SmartCropAdvisor/README.md

 ### 3. **Evaluation Metrics**
 - **Accuracy:** Achieved **99%** on test data.
 - Chose Decision Tree for its interpretability and efficiency on this type of classification problem.
-- No confusion matrix was used in this project.

 ### 4. **Deployment**
 - Built the frontend using **Streamlit**.